bunchbox/javascript-sdk/README.md

 ## Error Handling

-The `activate` and `track` calls both return a Promise which usually does not need to be `await`ed.
-However, it is still important to think about how to handle rejected Promises.
-Under normal circumstances those rejections should never occur.
-If, however, network problems arise, `track` / `activate` naturally cannot succeed.
-Hence, you should put `catch` in place to handle those situations as you like.
-One option would be to retry failed calls with exponential backoff.
+The `activate` and `track` calls both return a Promise which basically does not need to be `await`ed.
+However, it is still important to think about how to handle potential Errors e.g. due to network problems / timeouts.
+The SDK uses a custom Error type `Failure` which marks non-critical or temporary errors.
+It is recommend to check for those kind of errors in a `catch` clause.
+Please have a look at the `examples/` for an exemplary implementation.

 ## Running the tests